jameslnewell/buildkite-pipelines/docs/Development.md

 - `.setLabel(':docker: build')`
 - `.setSkip(true)` or `.setSkip('Reason for skipping')`

-These methods should allow the `undefined` value which will overwrite the previously set value with the default behaviour.
+These methods should require a parameter which allows the (explicit) `undefined` value which will overwrite the previously set value with the default behaviour.

 ## Append methods